-Each student is responsible for logging his or her individual hours at their General Medical experience.
-Using the "UNI Athletic Training Program General Medical Experience Log Sheet" (can be printed via ATrack) the student should indicate the date, time in, time out, hours, total hours, location, and have the Allied Health Care Professional who they observed sign it.
+Each student is responsible for logging their individual hours at their General Medical experience.
+Using the "UNI Athletic Training Program General Medical Experience Log Sheet" (can be printed via ATrack) the student should indicate the date, time in, time out, hours, total hours, location, and gain a signature from the overseeing physician.
 The log sheet needs to be uploaded to ATrack Documents at the conclusion of the experience.
 Additionally, the General Medical Experience Evaluation forms must be uploaded to ATrack documents upon completion of the experience.
 All special circumstances should be discussed with the clinical education coordinator before the deadline.